Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_access.md

 Availability via SIA2 and Python libraries like Astroquery and PyVO will lag on the order of a day.
 :::

-IRSA's generric SIA2 endpoint is:
+IRSA's generic SIA2 endpoint is:

 `https://irsa.ipac.caltech.edu/SIA?`